About

 let inventory = Inventory::load(PathBuf::from('/path/to/inventory'))?;

-let host = inventory.get_host("<hostname>")?;
+let host = inventory.get_host("")?;

-hostvars = host.get_vars()?;
+let hostvars = host.get_vars()?;

-3. Ranked Bot - #TODO
+3. Ranked Bot

 A Discord Bot written in Python to assign roles based on your rank in Rainbow Six: Siege

-4. Infra - #TODO
+4. Infra

-My infrastructure repo (and tools), built primarily using Ansible
+My infrastructure repo and tools, built primarily using Ansible